Hyper-Independence in Relationships: Origins, Consequences, and the Link to Avoidant Attachment

 Establish rituals of connection

-Create shared rituals or activities that promote connection and togetherness.
-This can include greeting one another when returning home after work, regular date nights, shared hobbies, or engaging in meaningful conversations to deepen emotional connection and foster a sense of unity.
+If you are currently in a relationship and want to take steps towards a healthy level of connection, create shared rituals or activities that promote connection and togetherness.
+This can include greeting one another when returning home after work, regular date nights, shared hobbies, or purposefully engaging in meaningful conversations to deepen emotional connection and foster a sense of unity.

 A person who feels unseen or like a last priority can often feel compelled to pursue their partner and make demands or protests to get their otherwise reasonable emotional and relational needs met.
+This can create the dissatisfying pursuer-distancer dynamic that so many couples experience.
 Accept shared responsibility for maintaining the connection and growing the bond between you, and you might find that your partner is able to relax and give you space.

 If you can trust yourself to maintain boundaries around your personal pursuits, while also making room for your partner and nurturing your relationship, you can be less defensive and protective of your time.